CIS565-Fall-2017/Project0-CUDA-Getting-Started/INSTRUCTION.md

 ## Part 5: Analyze

-**NOTE: This part *cannot* be done on the lab computers, as it requires administrative access.** If you do not have a CUDA-capable computer of your own, you may need to borrow one for this part.
-However, you can still do the rest of your development on the lab computer.
+~**NOTE: This part *cannot* be done on the lab computers, as it requires administrative access.** If you do not have a CUDA-capable computer of your own, you may need to borrow one for this part.
+However, you can still do the rest of your development on the lab computer.~ This has been set up on the Windows machines in Moore 100.

 ### Windows